 Section 1311(b) of the Affordable Care Act (Patient Protection and Affordable Care Act, P.L.
-111-148, as amended by the Health Care and Education Reconciliation ACT P.L.
+111-148, as amended by the Health Care and Education Reconciliation Act P.L.
 111-152, hereafter referred to as "ACA") requires the establishment of an American Health Benefit Exchange in each state and establishes the requirements of a health benefit exchange.
-KHBE was first authorized by Executive Order on July 17, 2012 as a state agency within the Commonwealth of Kentucky's Cabinet for Health and Family Service.
+KHBE was first authorized by Executive Order on July 17, 2012 as a state agency within the Commonwealth of Kentucky's Cabinet for Health and Family Services.
 Subsequent executive orders issued each year thereafter continued the establishment and operation of KHBE until 2019, when the Office of Health Data and Analytics was established under a Cabinet re-organization.
-In state fiscal year (SFY) 2023, after a cabinet re-organization, the Kentucky Health Benefit Exchange now operates within the Department for Medicaid Services.